Porcelain Crowns Before and After Photos

-When the strength of a tooth becomes compromised as a result of excessive decay, a deep crack or a large chip, the tooth cannot support the necessary restorations.
-The tooth can then be extracted or it can be saved with a porcelain crown placed by Dr. Holbrook.
-A crown returns strength, appearance, and function to the tooth.
+When the strength of a tooth becomes compromised as a result of excessive decay, a deep crack, or a large chip, the tooth cannot support the necessary restorations.
+The tooth can then be extracted or it can be saved with a porcelain crown placed by Dr. Steven Holbrook.
+A dental crown returns strength, appearance, and function to the tooth.

 What Is A Porcelain Crown?